phongduong/my-portfolio/data/posts/get-the-size-of-the-file-with-node-js.md

     return
   }

-  console.log(stats.size)
+  console.log(stats.size) // 499
 })
 ```

 `size` property returns the size of the file in bytes.
+In this case, my `package.json` file's size is `499` bytes